MeetPatel-2005/CodeCrew-MindSprint/README.md

 ---

 ### 🚑 About the Project
-**Lifeline** is a hackathon project that connects patients in urgent need with **nearby verified blood donors** within a specific radius.
+**Lifeline** is a hackathon project that simplifies blood donor–patient connections through a secure role-based login system.
-It leverages **geo-based matching, real-time notifications, and consent-first communication** to save lives faster. ⚡
+The platform allows users to register as a donor or patient, with their details stored in MongoDB, and provides a clean, intuitive UI for managing access.
+It’s a foundation for building a complete donor-patient matching and communication platform. ⚡

 ---

 ### ✨ Key Highlights
-- 📍 Location & radius-based donor matching
-- 🔔 Real-time notifications
-- ✅ Verified donor profiles
+- 👥 Role-based authentication (Donor & Patient)
+- 🗄️ Secure signup & login with MongoDB
+- 🎨 Modern UI built with React + TailwindCSS
+- 📱 User-friendly design
-- ⚡ Built in 48 hours during the Mindsprint Hackathon
+- ⚡ Built in just 48 hours during the Mindsprint Hackathon

 ---

 ### 🛠️ Tech Stack
 - **Frontend:** React + TailwindCSS
 - **Backend:** Node.js + Express + MongoDB (Geo queries)
-- **Realtime:** Socket.IO
+- **Database:** MongoDB

 ---